-The Anthropology minor is a multidisciplinary program offered through the Department of Sociology/Anthropology.
+The Anthropology minor is a multidisciplinary program offered through the Department of Sociology and Anthropology.
 It emphasizes a more inclusive view of human experience and human endeavor through time.
-Additionally, course work includes a special emphasis in American Indian cultures, of constitutionally recognized significance in Montana.
+The required courses follow the traditional four “legs” of anthropology.